laszloszurok/hugo-website/content/arch-notes/post-installation.md

 ## Chroot into the installed system

-With the {{< target-blank title="chroot" url="https://wiki.archlinux.org/index.php/Chroot" >}} command you leave the live enviroment and enter the newly installed system.
+With the {{< target-blank title="chroot" url="https://wiki.archlinux.org/index.php/Chroot" >}} command you leave the live environment and enter the newly installed system.
 ```terminal
 arch-chroot /mnt
 ```